-An angel walks in a room with a Christian who celebrates Christmas.
-A Jew who celebrates Hanukkah and a African American who celebrates Kwanza.
+An angel walks into a room with a Christian who celebrates Christmas.
+A Jew who celebrates Hanukkah and an African American who celebrates Kwanza.
 The angel quickly looks around and says Happy Holidays to everyone.
-At that moment an individual in the corner sighs loudly.
-The angel turns to the man and asks is there a problem sir?
-To which the man responded well since you asked there is.
+At that moment, an individual in the corner sighs loudly.
+The angel turns to the man and asks, is there a problem, sir?
+To which the man responded, well, since you asked, there is.
 I’m so tired of you liberals and your war on Christmas.
-What wrong with just saying Merry Christmas like we did in the good old days.
-The angel looked at the man and laughed and then politely said sir it would seem it is you and not me who is waging war on Christmas.
+What wrong with just saying Merry Christmas as we did in the good old days.
+The angel looked at the man and laughed and then politely said, sir, it would seem you and not me who is waging war on Christmas.
 Me?
 Responded the man shockingly.
-Yes you said the angel for on the day Jesus was born an angel like myself told all those in the manger I bring you good tidings of great joy, which shall be to all people.
-He did not identify only a selection of people to wish great joy he wished it to all.
-We are all God’s children and he wishes that as his children we love each other and respect each other faiths.
-If you choose to turn a cold shoulder to or belittle those who wish happiness to all then it is you who are soiling the true meaning of Christmas.
+Yes, you said the angel, for on the day Jesus was born, an angel-like myself told all those in the manger I bring you good tidings of great joy, which shall be to all people.
+He did not identify only a selection of people to wish great joy.
+He wished it to all.
+We are all God’s children, and he wishes that we love each other and respect each other faiths as his children.
+If you choose to turn a cold shoulder to or belittle those who wish happiness to all, then it is you who are soiling the true meaning of Christmas.

 Here we go again, the call to stop the war on Christmas has begun.
 But I can’t help but wonder which Christmas they’re talking about?
 Is it the one that represents the true meaning of the day to Christians around the world or is it the one that has been hijacked by captalism celbrated for nothing more than financial gains.